How to Install cPanel & WHM on DigitalOcean®

 Navigate to the DigitalOcean website.

-Search for cPanel on Centos 7.6 and click Details.
-The cPanel & WHM Droplet page will appear.
+In the Search bar, enter cPanel & WHM.
+The cPanel & WHM listings will appear.

-Even though cPanel & WHM requires a minimum of 1GB of RAM and 20GB of disk space, we recommend at least 2GB of RAM and 40GB of dsk space.
+Even though cPanel & WHM requires a minimum of 1GB of RAM and 20GB of disk space, we recommend at least 2GB of RAM and 40GB of disk space.

 For more information about hardware requirements, read our Installation Guide - System Requirements documentation.

 We strongly recommend that you use SSH keys to access your server via SSH, as they provide greater security than passwords.

 To add an SSH key, perform the following steps:

-Enter a name for the key in the Name text box.
+- Enter a name for the key in the Name field.

-Enter a fully-qualified domain name (FQDN) as the hostname for your server and click Create.
+Enter a fully-qualified domain name (FQDN) as the hostname for your server.Important:

 Do not select a hostname that begins with